cyxx/blues/README.md

 ![Screenshot1](blues1.png) ![Screenshot2](bbja2.png)

-There is also early support for [Prehistork 2](https://www.mobygames.com/game/prehistorik-2).
+There is also early support for [Prehistorik 2](https://www.mobygames.com/game/prehistorik-2).

 ## Requirements

 ### Blues Brothers

-The game data files of the DOS or Amiga version are required.
+The data files of the Amiga or DOS version, full game or [demo](https://archive.org/details/TheBluesBrothers_1020), are required.

 ```
 *.BIN, *.CK1, *.CK2, *.SQL, *.SQV, *.SQZ